nkouevda/prime/README.md

     17
     19

-Only print stats about the given numbers' primeness:
+Print a summary about the given numbers' primeness:

     $ ./bin/prime -s 1 2 3 4 17 18 19
     4 of 7 (0.571429%)